 Understanding the underlying psychology surrounding Stockholm syndrome can help you know how to help someone who has it.
-Stockholm syndrome is the victim’s response to brainwashing and involves many social dynamics.
+Stockholm syndrome is the victim’s response to trauma and involves many social dynamics.
 Some of these social dynamics include conformity, groupthink, deindividuation, romantic love, and fundamental attribution error, among others.

 - Try psychoeducation.
 Psychoeducation involves teaching victims of Stockholm syndrome what is going on.
 Remember the saying, “Knowledge is power”?
 Knowing what you’re up against is the best offense to win the battle for your loved one’s freedom.